-There remain a number of other cases in which the profound anaemia simulates pernicious anaemia, and yet the colour index is persistently less than 1, so that ordinary pernicious anaemia is put out of court.
-Some observers regard some of these cases as of the same nature as pernicious anaemia, but without any bone marrow reaction, and they have designated this type aplastic anaemia.
-As regards the blood count, it imitates pernicious anaemia except in the colour index, being persistently less than 1.
+There remain a number of other cases in which the profound anemia simulates pernicious anemia, and yet the colour index is persistently less than 1, so that ordinary pernicious anemia is put out of court.
+Some observers regard some of these cases as of the same nature as pernicious anemia, but without any bone marrow reaction, and they have designated this type aplastic anemia.
+As regards the blood count, it imitates pernicious anemia except in the colour index, being persistently less than 1.
 The diagnosis is arrived at, however, by a process of exclusion, though it cannot be made with certainty until a series of blood counts has shown a persistently low colour index.